jreisinger/docs/blog/gosec/2023-09-26-go-for-cybersecurity-learning.md

 Future proof.
 I think Go has a future so it makes sense to invest into learning (or even mastering) it.
 Go was developed and it's maintained by very experienced and skilled people, like Rob Pike (of Plan 9 and UTF-8 fame), [Ken](https://github.com/ken) Thompson (Unix, B, grep), Russ Cox.
 Although it's an open source language, it's supported by Google that's not likely to run out of money in the foreseeable future.
 A lot of important software is already written in Go, like Kubernetes or Terraform.
 It has a first class support on all cloud providers and most of the Cloud Native Computing Foundation (CNCF) projects are written in Go.

 Typed, compiled.
-If you are (as I was) familiar only with dynamic scripting languages like Python or Perl, Go will help you to really understand what are the large-scale systems languages like.
+If you are (as I used to be) familiar only with dynamic scripting languages like Python or Perl, Go will help you to really understand what are the large-scale systems languages like.

 Cross-compilation to a single binary.
 You can build your program to run on any supported computer (CPU) architecture and operating system.
-For example, if your are using a Mac and want to run your tool on a Linux based Raspberry Pi:
+For example, if you are using a Mac and want to run your tool on a Linux based Raspberry Pi:

 ```sh
 $ GOOS=linux GOARCH=arm64 go build mytool.go